H. Candace Gorman: Guantanamo Bay detainees and habeas corpus

-Gorman told northern Michigan newspaper Northern Express that she represents both men as a civil rights lawyer, seeking a fair trial for them based on the right of habeas corpus.
-(According to this traditional legal principle, prisoners have a right to know the evidence against them and to request a fair trial, based on that evidence.)
+Gorman told northern Michigan newspaper Northern Express that she represents both men as a civil rights lawyer, seeking a fair trial for them based on the right of habeas corpus, the right for a prisoner to know the evidence against them and to request a fair trial based on that evidence.
 At the time, there was debate whether people suspected of war crimes could be excluded from habeas corpus.
-Ron Suskind, writing in his 2008 book The Way of the World about her first meeting with al-Ghazzawi, makes the same point: her goal in meeting with him is "about due process, about letting the law do its work."
+Ron Suskind wrote about this in his 2008 book The Way of the World, detailing Gorman's first meeting with al-Ghazzawi and her goals for representing him.

 After her first meeting with al-Ghazzawi, a Libyan who had been running a bakery in Afghanistan when neighbors denounced him as a terrorist, she was struck by his bad health.
 In addition to trying to move his case toward a trial, she sought medical care for him and access to his health records, but was refused on all counts.
 Eventually, he was one of three Guantanamo prisoners who was transferred to the custody of the nation of Georgia on March 23, 2010.

-Her second client, Abdal Ali Razak also known as Razak Ali and as Abdelrazak Ali Abdelrahman, was an Algerian citizen visiting Pakistan, detained because he was staying in the same guest house as Abu Zubaydah, who was believed to be a top Al-Qaida figure.
-Although Gorman has filed several habeas corpus petitions on his behalf, including Ali v Obama (2013) and Ali v Trump, they have so far been unsuccessful.
+Her second client, Abdal Ali Razak, also known as Razak Ali or Abdelrazak Ali Abdelrahman, was an Algerian citizen visiting Pakistan, detained because he was staying in the same guest house as Abu Zubaydah, who was believed to be a top Al-Qaeda figure.
+Although Gorman has filed several habeas corpus petitions on his behalf, including Ali v.
+Obama (2013) and Ali v.
+Trump (2018), they have so far been unsuccessful.
 Ali is one of 40 prisoners still remaining in the Guantanamo prison, according to the New York Times, which notes that he is held in "Indefinite Law-of-War Detention" and not recommended for transfer.